Last Updated on October 27, 2021 by Andy Brooks

 CORE For Dogs

 The wellness craze is no longer just for humans but for pets as well, a philosophy adopted by Wellness Pet Foods, makers of Wellness Core.
 Wellness Core is a family of dog food that is grain-free and high on protein.
 Wellness Pet Foods has been around since the 90s. and thus earned and holds a good deal of trust with consumers.
-Wellness Pet Foods maintains the philosophy that dogs are best suited to their natural diet which is meat, complemented with natural ingredients and vitamin supplements to ensure their well, wellness.
+Wellness Pet Foods maintains the philosophy that dogs are best suited to their natural diet which is meat, complemented with natural ingredients and vitamin supplements to ensure they’re well, wellness.

 What Makes Wellness Core Different?